artsy/scroll-frame/README.md

 ## Additionally

 Scroll frame will add the `scroll-frame-loading` class to the `<body>` so you can set a loading state while the iframe is loading the page.
-The iframe has a z-index of 10 so as an example you may want to do something like `body.scroll-frame-loading #scroll-frame-spinner { display: block }`.
+As an example you may want to do something like `body.scroll-frame-loading #scroll-frame-spinner { display: block }`.

 # License